rentzsch/mogenerator/contributed templates/Joan Biscarri/readme.txt

-This template allows to create entities filled with an NSDictionary (perfect for JSON mapping to Core Data)
+This template allows to create entities filled with an NSDictionary (perfect for JSON mapping to Core Data) using:

++ (instancetype)insertWithDictionary:context:

-Use:
+How to Use:
 Add for every property in our xcdatamodel that We want to be mapped you have to add a new row in its User Info dictionary (in Data Model Inspector).
 Key name: jsonKey
 Key Value: NSDictionary Key that contains the object to be read.